-b.
+- b.
 Process.
 The ATR process will be managed within USACE by the designated RMO and will be conducted by a qualified team from outside the home district.
 The ATR team shall be comprised of senior USACE personnel and may be supplemented by outside experts as appropriate.
 The ATR team leader will be from outside of CENAD.
 The ATR shall be conducted according to guidelines set forth in this Review Plan and the Charge (Attachment 2).
-Certification of the ATR will be required before the CENAB Commander transmits the final Cowanesque Lake Reservoir Regulation Manual to CENAD for approval.
+Certification of the ATR will be required before the CENAB Commander transmits the final Curwensville Lake Reservoir Regulation Manual to CENAD for approval. - c.

-c.
 ATR Team Expertise.
-Two or three ATR team members will be required for the review of the Cowanesque Lake Water Control Manual.
+Two or three ATR team members will be required for the review of the Curwensville Lake Reservoir Regulation Manual.
 These team members shall have technical knowledge and expertise in the disciplines listed in the table below.
 Preferably, the ATR team leader will have extensive experience in water management at USACE reservoirs.
 The ATR team leader will use the "ATR Lead Checklist" and "ATR Charge Template" developed by the National Planning Centers of Expertise as resources when conducting the review.

-ATR Team Members/Disciplines Expertise Required ATR Team Leader The ATR team leader shall be a senior professional, preferably with experience in making water management decisions, in developing water control plans, in preparing reservoir regulation manuals, and in conducting ATR's.
+ATR Team Expertise Required Members/Disciplines ATR Team Leader The ATR team leader shall be a senior professional, preferably with experience in making water management decisions, in developing water control plans, in preparing reservoir regulation manuals, and in conducting ATR's.
 The team leader shall also have the skills and experience necessary to lead a virtual team through the ATR process.
 Typically, the ATR team leader shall also serve as a reviewer for a specific discipline (such as planning, hydraulics/hydrology, water management, economics, environmental resources, etc).
 The ATR team leader must be from outside CENAD.
 Water Management This reviewer shall be an expert in the field of water management, with a particular emphasis on daily operations at USACE multi-purpose reservoirs.
 This expertise shall include a thorough understanding of hydrology and hydraulics as it pertains to reservoir systems, especially systems containing contracted water supply storage.
-Division Water Management This reviewer shall be a member of CENAD senior staff so as to involve MSC personnel early in the process.
-This involvement is important so that final review and approval of the revised Cowanesque Reservoir Regulation Manual can be expedited upon completion of the ATR process.

-d.
+- d.
 Documentation.
 DrChecks review software will be used to document all ATR comments, responses and associated resolutions accomplished throughout the review process.
 Comments should be limited to those that are required to ensure adequacy of the product.
-The four key parts of a quality review comment will normally include:

-• The review concern - identify the product's information deficiency or incorrect application of policy, guidance, or procedures;

-- The basis for the concern cite the appropriate law, policy, guidance, or procedure that has not been properly followed; - The significance of the concern indicate the importance of the concern with regard to its potential impact on the plan selection, recommended plan components, efficiency (cost), effectiveness (function/outputs), implementation responsibilities, safety, Federal interest, or public acceptability; and - The probable specific action needed to resolve the concern identify the action(s) that the reporting officers must take to resolve the concern.
+The four key parts of a quality review comment will normally include: - The review concern identify the product's information deficiency or incorrect application of policy, guidance, or procedures; - The basis for the concern cite the appropriate law, policy, guidance, or procedure that has not been properly followed; - The significance of the concern indicate the importance of the concern with regard to its potential impact on the plan selection, recommended plan components, efficiency (cost), effectiveness (function/outputs), implementation responsibilities, safety, Federal interest, or public acceptability; and - The probable specific action needed to resolve the concern identify the action(s) that the reporting officers must take to resolve the concern.